ShanePerry/objective-c-style-guide/README.md

-# The official raywenderlich.com Objective-C style guide.
+# DAV Objective-C style guide.

 This style guide outlines the coding conventions for raywenderlich.com.